EMPAT94/empat94.github.io/_gs/Chapter 2 - Class Selection.md

 ## Chapter 2 - Class Selection

 I clicked on "Select Class" text.
 Nothing happened.
 My hand went through the window.
 I looked at the interface for a while.
 I tried touching the tilde symbol.
 Same nothing.
 I looked about and saw others going through similar ordeals.

 Eventually, Taro whined impatiently at Betty, "Nothing is happening, my finger goes through it!
 How do I click on this?"
 Betty immediately answered, "Physical interaction with the Status Window was phased out 254 major versions ago, to 'click' on an item, simply focus on the same.
 While a bit unwieldy at first, statistics indicate that such interaction is 28 times more efficient than the previous one."

-I focused on the text more than I normally would, and immediately the screen was replaced by a bunch of sections - six, to be precise.
+I focused on the text more than I normally would - like how one does when trying to glean the time instead of just looking at a watch face, and immediately the screen was replaced by a bunch of sections - six, to be precise.
 I slowly scrolled through each section, reading the brief description of each.

 ---